Zkir/VFR_LANDMARKS_3D_RU/README.md

 8. x-plane scenery package is compliled.
 9. All that is copied to 3dcheck folder, where it can be displayed on web by Apache.

- Tools like osmconvert, osmupdate, osmfilter and osmosis are used for this purpose.

 ## How to install? ##
 ###  Windows ###